N38PJ

 In the midst of all this, he decided he wanted to build a plane.
 He wanted to build a replica of a P-38, this famed and celebrated “War Bird” that he loved so much.
 His friends of the aviator ilk…and he had so many…(Jim & Mitzi were loved by people in the world of flying and especially in the “Meyers Aircraft Owner’s Association” literally all over the country)…they tried to talk him out of it.
 To build something from a kit (like I did) is what they said he should do.
 He wanted none of it.

 Anyway, the great minds at Lockheed, later to be called Lockheed Martin, said that it couldn’t be done by an individual.
 It was not possible.
 That’s what they said about it.
-The builders of the “Lockheed P-38 Lightening” said it could not be done.
+The builders of the “Lockheed P-38 Lightning” said it could not be done.
 So I don’t need to say a lot more I suppose about how what he did, literally, was thought to be impossible.
 Jimmy, apparently, didn’t care.
 So he built a plane that wasn’t possible to build.
 Two Thirds scale.
 The world's only TTP38.

 He made a few modifications, like creating a little seat behind his seat where Mitz could sit.
 The original plane only sported a pilot, no passengers.
 But if Jim went somewhere, there would be an “& Mitzi.”
 Adorable.